marinatto/marinatto/README.md

   Pull request are welcome.
 For major chances, please open an issue first to discuss what you would like to change.

   Please make sure to update tests as appropriate.

+## Project status
+  I intend to do a english version for the comments on the code and a PT-BR version for this README file.
+  Also, I intend to implement a few more filter to processs a sensor data in the future.